baiyongping/cowork-platform/.codebuddy/rules/tcb/CODEBUDDY.md

 1. **Cloud Function Deployment Process**: Can use getFunctionList tool to query if there are cloud functions, then directly call createFunction or updateFunctionCode to update cloud function code.
 Only need to point functionRootPath to parent directory of cloud function directory (e.g., absolute path of cloudfunctions directory).
 No need for code compression and other operations.
 The above tools will automatically read files from cloud function subdirectories with same name under parent directory and automatically deploy

+2. **Cloud Function Deployment Process**: For Node.js cloud functions, use `getFunctionList` to query, then call `createFunction` or `updateFunctionCode` to deploy. **Important**: Runtime cannot be changed after creation.
+For details, refer to `rules/cloud-functions/rule.md`

-2. **CloudRun Deployment Process**: For non-cloud function backend services (Java, Go, PHP, Python, Node.js, etc.), use manageCloudRun tool for deployment.
+3. **CloudRun Deployment Process**: For non-cloud function backend services (Java, Go, PHP, Python, Node.js, etc.), use manageCloudRun tool for deployment.
 Ensure backend code supports CORS, prepare Dockerfile, then call manageCloudRun for containerized deployment.
 For details, refer to `rules/cloudrun-development/rule.md`

-3. **Static Hosting Deployment Process**: Deploy using uploadFiles tool.
+4. **Static Hosting Deployment Process**: Deploy using uploadFiles tool.
 After deployment, remind users that CDN has a few minutes of cache.
 Can generate markdown format access links with random queryString.
 For details, refer to `rules/web-development/rule.md`

 ### Documentation Generation Rules